unitreerobotics/unitree_ros/README.md

 # Introduction
 Here are the ROS packages of Unitree robots, namely Laikago, Aliengo and A1.
 You can load robots and joint controllers in Gazebo.
-And we also offered a basic standing controller and a tool to generate external force.
+And we also offered a basic standing controller, a position and pose publisher and a tool to generate external force.
 Besides of these simulation functions, you can also control your real robots in ROS by the `unitree_legged_real`.

 ## Packages:
 Robot description: `a1_description`, `aliengo_description`, `laikago_description`